-Power Generating Modules including DC Connected Power Park Modules shall be able to operate in Frequency Sensitive Mode during island operation, as specified in ECC.6.3.7.3.
+iv Power Generating Modules including DC Connected Power Park Modules shall be able to operate in Frequency Sensitive Mode during island operation, as specified in ECC.6.3.7.3.
 In the event of a power surplus, Power Generating Modules including DC Connected Power Park Modules shall be capable of reducing the Active Power output from a previous operating point to any new operating point within the Power Generating Module Performance Chart.
 Power Generating Modules including DC Connected Power Park Modules shall be capable of reducing Active Power output as much as inherently technically feasible, but to at least 55 % of Maximum Capacity;

-(iii) The method for detecting a change from interconnected system operation to island operation shall be agreed between the EU Generator, The Company and the Relevant Transmission Licensee.
+v The method for detecting a change from interconnected system operation to island operation shall be agreed between the EU Generator, The Company and the Relevant Transmission Licensee.
 The agreed method of detection must not rely solely on The Company, Relevant Transmission Licensee’s or Network Operators switchgear position signals;

-(iv) Power Generating Modules including DC Connected Power Park Modules shall be able to operate in LFSM-O and LFSM-U during island operation, as specified in ECC.6.3.7.1 and ECC.6.3.7.2;
+vi Power Generating Modules including DC Connected Power Park Modules shall be able to operate in LFSM-O and LFSM-U during island operation, as specified in ECC.6.3.7.1 and ECC.6.3.7.2;